be-next/idle-ti.me/content/blog/zola-aws/index.md

 +++
-title = "How to deploy a Zola website using S3 Bucket and CloudFront" date = 2024-03-11 updated = 2024-03-18
+title = "Zola: How to deploy a website using S3 Bucket and CloudFront" date = 2024-03-11 updated = 2024-03-18
 draft = false